Rombt/horizontal-menus/README.md

-# Gulp assembly for HTML coding v-2.1.0
+# Gulp assembly for HTML coding

-### list changes
-   + has added dynamic adaptive

 ### Designed for
    + html coding